pints-team/pints/docs/source/optimisers/index.rst

-.. _api/_optimisers:

 **********
 Optimisers
 **********

+.. module:: pints

-Pints provides a number of optimisers, all implementing the :class:`Optimiser<pints.Optimiser>` interface, that can be used to find the parameters that minimise an :class:`ErrorMeasure<pints.ErrorMeasure>`.
+Pints provides a number of optimisers, all implementing the :class:`Optimiser` interface, that can be used to find the parameters that minimise an :class:`ErrorMeasure` or maximise a :class:`LogPDF`.

+The easiest way to run an optimisation is by using the :func:`optimise` method or the :class:`Optimisation` class.

 .. toctree::

+    running
+    base_classes
     boundary_transformations
-    Optimiser
     cmaes
     pso
     snes
     xnes